neurogen-dev/NeuroAPI/.github/README.md

 </a>

 <strong> <a href="https://github.com/Em1tSan/NeuroGPT/blob/main/.github/README_RU.md">Русский</a> | English </strong>

+> ### The project is currently undergoing a transition to another client and reconstruction of the API.
+Technical work is continuing.
+We apologize for any inconvenience.

 <p> Free API service providing access to GPT-3.5, GPT-4, and other language models.
 Before using it, please make sure you check out our <a href="https://github.com/Em1tSan/NeuroGPT/wiki#english-language">wiki</a>.
 The project utilizes a modified version of <a href="https://github.com/xtekky/gpt4free">gpt4free</a>, as well as <a href="https://github.com/GaiZhenbiao/ChuanhuChatGPT">ChuanhuChatGPT</a> as a web interface.
 We extend our gratitude to the authors.</p>